ddiazghub/rust-aes/README.md

 # rust-aes

-Rust implementation of the AES encryption standard
+Rust implementation of the AES or Rjiendael encryption standard